utap2/utap2/docs/rst/installation.rst

-If your data is stored in an AWS S3 bucket, utilize the Google Transfer Data service to move the data from the AWS S3 bucket to the Google bucket " slurm-us-central1-simple" generated during the UTAP installation script.
+If your data is stored in an AWS S3 bucket, utilize the Google Transfer Data service to move the data from the AWS S3 bucket to the Google bucket " slurm-us-central1-simple" generated during the UTAP installation process.
 Refer to the official documentation at https://cloud.google.com/storage-transfer/docs/overview for detailed instructions.
 After completing the data transfer to the Google bucket, run the aforementioned commands in your Google Shell.

 Test UTAP
 =========